Ole Miss Rebels: Mascot

 In 2010, the university changed the team mascot from Colonel Reb, "a white-goateed, cane-toting Southern plantation owner that many have criticized as racist and anachronistic," to a black bear.

 In 2017, the Ole Miss student body government held a referendum on whether to change the mascot from the Black Bear to the Landshark.
 A reference to a Saturday Night Live skit, the Landshark was originated in 2008 by senior linebacker Tony Fein and adopted by the Ole Miss football team's defensive unit.
 From September 26 through September 29, students cast more than 4,100 votes; 81% supported the change.
 On October 6, university chancellor Jeffrey S. Vitter announced that the university was switching its official mascot to the Landshark.

 Rivals

 Ole Miss' major athletic rivals are the Mississippi State Bulldogs (MSU) and the Louisiana State Tigers (LSU).
+They have also developed rivalries with the Alabama Crimson Tide, the Arkansas Razorbacks, and the Auburn Tigers.

 In football, Ole Miss and MSU close each season with the Egg Bowl, with the victor receiving possession of the Golden Egg Trophy.
 Ole Miss leads the series 64–46–6.